The challenge

 A new information system for the Nature Repair Market

-CSIRO in partnership with the Australian Government Department of Climate Change, Energy, the Environment and Water (DCCEEW) has created the Ecological Knowledge System (EKS); a robust and transparent source of information about biodiversity and restoration options for the Nature Repair Market.
+CSIRO in partnership with the Australian Government Department of Climate Change, Energy, the Environment and Water (DCCEEW) has created the Ecological Knowledge System (EKS) to be a robust and transparent source of information about biodiversity and management options for the Nature Repair Market.

-The EKS helps market participants to access the ecological information needed to plan nature repair projects that deliver genuine biodiversity benefits.
+The EKS helps market participants access the ecological information needed to plan and assess nature repair projects that deliver genuine biodiversity benefits.
+It also helps participants compare the potential biodiversity benefits of different projects using a nationally consistent approach.

 The main components of the EKS include: